Here’s how to apply for doctoral studies at Åbo Akademi University:

 The research plan is a required attachment to the application for doctoral studies.
 The research plan may be checked for plagiarism.
 You write the plan according to the advice you get from your assigned supervisor and the instructions in the individual studyplan (max 10,000 characters (incl spaces) + references).

 5) Fill out an individual study plan for doctoral studies together with your assigned supervisors and head of subject.

 The individual study plan (ISP) is a required attachment to the application for doctoral studies.
 The ISP specifies the rights and obligations of the doctoral student and supervisors.
 The ISP must be signed by the applicant, the potential supervisors and the head of subject before attachment to the application.
 If all parties cannot sign a hard copy of the plan, it is allowed to scan and sign each in their turn, or, to attach several signing pages (as PDF or photo) to the ISP.
 If all other technical solutions are impossible, the parties can give their approval by email.
 Then, the emails should be printed as PDF and attached to the ISP.
 The main issue is that the approval by all parties must be documented.

 6) Submit your application in the application portal Studyinfo within a deadline.

 Only fully completed applications will be given consideration.
 A complete application contains the following appendices:

-- Verified copies of your certificates showing completion of Bachelor’s and Master’s degrees or equivalent degrees (verified = for instance, a third party confirms the copy to be true by writing date and signature on the copy)
+- copies of your certificates showing completion of Bachelor’s and Master’s degrees or equivalent degrees; the verified copies should include transcript of records (verified = for instance, a third party confirms the copy to be true by writing date and signature on the copy)

 - Your individual study plan for doctoral studies (NB!
 Must be signed by the applicant, potential supervisors and the head of subject before attachment to the application, cf section 5 above!)